Jadens-arc/jadenarceneaux.com/frontend/content/_index.md

 ## Overview

+Experienced Full Stack Developer specializing in scalable applications, automation, and business process optimization (ERP, CRM, etc).
+Proven track record of leading high-impact projects and improving operational efficiency.

-Programming has been my passion for a big part of my life.
+Personally, programming has been my passion for a big part of my life.
 I taught myself my first programming language at 13 and instantly became hooked.
-I've been a full stack developer for over 2 years now.

 Feel free to check out some of my projects or read my blog, and thanks for being here at all :)

-Don't hesitate to reach me @ contact@jadenarceneaux.com and feel free to encrypt your emails using my public key listed above
+Don't hesitate to reach me @ contact@jadenarceneaux.com and feel free to encrypt your emails using my public key listed above.

+Also, this whole website is open-sourced, and honestly, it's one of my favorite projects.
+You can check out the code [here](https://github.com/jadens-arc/jadenarceneaux.com).